 Each course and undergraduate subject strand is assigned to a revalidation unit or sub-unit following its initial approval.
 These are normally groupings of cognate programmes agreed by the Faculty for the purposes of the efficient organisation of the re-approval process, taking account of commonality in modules and resources and to allow a subject overview to be presented.
 Sub-units reflect discipline and/or campus provision and/or distinguish between undergraduate and postgraduate level.
 In some cases, courses may be revalidated on an individual basis.
 Revalidations may be organised in conjunction with relevant professional, statutory and regulatory bodies.

-The list of courses and subject strands within units/sub-units may be found here.
+View a list of courses and subject strands within units/sub-units

 - it accords with the University's purpose and core strategic aims;

 - the academic structure and content are appropriate;

 - the award is in accordance with the University's scheme of qualifications; conforms to the modular and credit framework of the University, and the University's general regulations for the award in question;

 - the standard and student workload are comparable to those of other programmes leading to the same award nationally;

 - the available resources are sufficient to enable the stated aims and objectives to be met;

 - there is evidence of reasonable employment and progression prospects.